 An Institutional Review Board (IRB) is a committee designated by an institution to review, approve, and conduct periodic post-approval review of Human Research studies that fall within its scope of authority, as required by federal or state regulation and university policy.
 The primary purpose of IRB review is to protect the rights and welfare of Humans participating in the research.
 This University supports a number of IRBs.
 Each committee is composed of respected scientists, non-scientists, community members, staff and a variety of specialists from diverse fields of study.
-To contact the IRB, go to go to https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-irbs/identify-your-irb or send us an email to IRBOffice@research.rutgers.edu.
+To contact the IRB, please send us an email at IRBOffice@research.rutgers.edu.

-4. What Is The Human Subjects Protection Program (HSPP)?
+4. What Is The Human Research Protection Program (HRPP)?